Moriggan/M-Helper/docs/architecture.md

 ### UI Module

 * `ImGuiOverlay` bootstraps imgui-java against Minecraft's GLFW window and GL3 context.
-* Provides a control center window with toggles/sliders plus a quick status panel with recommended setups.
+* Provides a control center window with toggles/sliders plus a quick status panel with recommended setups and sneak guardrail messaging.
+* Automatically unlocks/re-locks the Minecraft cursor while open and pauses auto-combat helpers so you can tune settings safely.
 * Saves config changes instantly when a checkbox or slider changes to keep the JSON on disk aligned with the overlay.

 ### Config Module